Research Centers and Facilities

 Wisconsin Applied Computing Center

-WACC is a center whose mission is that of facilitating access to advanced computing resources to meet research and educational needs of its members.
+WACC is a center whose mission is to facilitate access to advanced computing resources in order to meet the research and educational needs of its members.

 Wisconsin Electric Machines and Power Electronics Consortium